-Police called to two drive-by shootings in Auckland overnight
+Person injured in one of two drive-by shootings in Auckland overnight

 Second firearms incident 10 minutes later

-About 10 minutes later, police received reports of gunshots fired in nearby Opaheke, near the suburb of Papakura.
+About 10 minutes later, police received reports of gunshots fired in nearby Ōpaheke, near the suburb of Papakura.

 Police said they were called to Boundary Rd about 8pm.
 There were no reports of any injures.